 Bike and Run modes use Connected GPS to report distance, pace and all that jazz, while the rest essentially just monitor your heart rate and workout time to offer a calorific figure at the end of your session, and are identical in all but name.

-Essential reading: How to use your fitness tracker to get fit
+Essential reading: How to actually use your fitness tracker to get fit

-So by and large a healthy set of figures – so long as you're going to take your phone out to use its GPS.
-Lots of runners will use a phone for music, so that's no big deal, but given the Blaze places much of its emphasis on its optical heart rate monitor, how does that fare?
-Read on to find out.
+Lots of runners will use a phone for music, so that's no big deal for them, but given the Blaze places much of its emphasis on its optical heart rate monitor, how does that fare?

 Fitbit Blaze: Heart rate monitor

-First: optical heart rate monitoring isn't going to challenge a chest strap, and the best we can hope for is the data being useful – not biometrically perfect.
-If you want to do HIIT buy a chest strap – end of.
+Optical heart rate is getting better, but it still isn't going to challenge a chest strap, especially on a device like the Blaze which is now over a year old.
+If you want to do HIIT then buy a chest strap – end of.
 Incidentally, you'll have to use a different device, as the Blaze isn't compatible with ANT+ or Bluetooth straps.

 During exercise, however, things get complicated.
 On a gentle jog we found the data to be useful, and stayed within 5bpm of a chest strap, straight out of the door.